 There is research to support the notion that you can lose up to 350g of msucle tissue (~10%) and a reduction of 30% of muscle protein synthesis for every 2 weeks you’re immobilized after surgery.

 Shown in this video above are a host of different strength and conditioning exercises as well as basic stretches to keep your affected limb in check while you are immobilized.
 These exercises will keep your glutes and quads strong and your lower extremity mobile.
 Do these exercises (+more) on the unaffected side as well!
 Exercises/stretches in order are Side-lying hip abduction, clams, evil clams, side planks, side plank clams, hip extension, fire hydrants, hip hinges, long arc quads, straight leg raise, hamstring curl, hamstring stretch, and hip flexor stretches.
 You can find detailed explanations and follow-along tutorials of all these exercises in our exercise library.

 Regaining Range of Motion After Surgery

-There are numerous way to regain knee range of motion prior to or after surgery.
-When it comes to ACL reconstruction in particular, one of the best indicators for good post-operative outcomes is normalizing range of motion prior to surgery itself.
+There are numerous ways to regain knee range of motion prior to or after surgery.
+When it comes to ACL reconstruction, in particular, one of the best indicators for good post-operative outcomes is normalizing the range of motion prior to surgery itself.
 This is why, in addition to allowing swelling to decrease, surgery is usually held off for a bit after someone tears their ACL.
 Shown in the video below are just some of the many ways we like to gain back knee ROM.
 In general, we can classify the exercises as either passive, active-assisted, or active range of motion exercises.

 Active-assisted exercises incorporate active movement into the exercise, in addition to an external force like gravity, your other leg, or even another person’s body.
 An example of this is the supine knee flexion against wall exercise.
 Gravity is pushing Craig’s knee into flexion, while he contracts his hamstring at the same time to add a further stretch to the quads.
 Note that this exercise and others can easily be made passive if Craig doesn’t contract!

 We hope this article has been helpful to you as you are preparing for your surgery/casting, or if you just got out of the surgery room/cast!
 Even if you aren’t injured, share this article with a friend or loved one who will be getting surgery/casting as it will dramatically affect their outcome for the better.
 Take some of the principles from this article to enhance your understanding of staying strong after surgery!